 Imagine sleeping overnight in a historic train caboose … with your dog!
-That’s right – head to Smiths Falls, Ontario (about a 60-minute drive from Canada’s capital, Ottawa) and visit the Smiths Falls Railway Museum of Eastern Ontario, a reconstructed 1921 train station at its original location, harkening back in the heydays of luxury rail passenger travel.
+That’s right – head to Smiths Falls, Ontario (about a 60-minute drive from Canada’s capital, Ottawa) and visit the dog-friendly Smiths Falls Railway Museum of Eastern Ontario, a reconstructed 1921 train station at its original location, harkening back in the heydays of luxury rail passenger travel.
 Dog-friendly glamping with a twist.

 The museum is a surprising under-recognized gem in a working-class railway town of Smiths Falls, with some one-of-kind historic artifacts and others some of the best preserved.
 The 1889 perfectly restored wood-paneled dining car with chandeliers, sample china patterns from famous trains, and functioning kitchen suitable for catering – yes, you can rent the car for historic dinners transporting your guests back in time to what feels like the set of an Agatha Christie mystery.